 Sometimes, the servicer can approve a repayment plan immediately without asking the lender for approval.
 The longer it will take you to catch up, the likelier your servicer will have to get permission from the lender.

 Many states give you, by law, the right to reinstate your loan.
-Or your mortgage contract might give you a set amount of time during which you can reinstate and stop a foreclosure.
+Or your mortgage contract might give you a set amount of time to reinstate and stop a foreclosure.
 Also, the lender might agree to allow a reinstatement.

 In all states, you can redeem the home (pay off the entire loan) before a foreclosure sale.
 Redeeming will prevent the sale from happening.